 - A. Impact Fee Credits shall be governed by Sec.
 7.06 of the Comprehensive Impact Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and Board of County Commissioners.
 The transferability of credits to other owners and properties within the respective impact fee district located outside of the Nassau Crossing PUD shall be considered in said credit agreement.
-Nothing herein shall prevent credits being transfered to other owners and properties within the boundary of the Nassau Crossing PUD. - I. It is the intent of Nassau County that recreation impact fee credits will be given for the construction of all public recreation facilities provided for by the PUD and for the dedication of land for public recreation facilities, including linear facilities, the off-site multi-use trail sidewalk required to be constructed along Harts Road south of William Burgess Boulevard and along William Burgess Boulevard from Harts Road to the Cook Property, and the construction of the boardwalk and internal system of multi-use trails within Parcel C. Fee amount is subject to change with updates to the County's impact fees. - II.
+Nothing herein shall prevent credits being transfered to other owners and properties within the boundary of the Nassau Crossing PUD. - I. It is the intent of Nassau County that recreation impact fee credits will be given for the construction of all public recreation facilities provided for by the PUD and for the dedication of land for public recreation facilities, including linear facilities, the off-site multi-use trail/sidewalk required to be constructed along Harts Road south of William Burgess Boulevard and along William Burgess Boulevard from Harts Road to the Cook Property; and the construction of the boardwalk and internal system of multi-use trails within Parcel C. Fee amount is subject to change with updates to the County's impact fees. - II.
 Actual impact fees will be calculated based on the fee amount at the time of building permit unless otherwise provided for in the above referenced Credit Agreement.
 The table below is an estimate. - B. Mobility Fee Credits shall be governed by Sec.
 3.02 of the Nassau County Mobility Fee Ordinance in effect at the time of approval of this PUD and shall be subject to a Credit Agreement approved by the County Manager and Board of County Commissioners.
 The transferability of credits to other owners and properties within the respective Mobility Fee Zone located outside of the Nassau Crossing PUD shall be considered in said credit agreement.
-Nothing herein shall prevent credits being transfered to other owners and properties within the boundary of the Nassau Crossing PUD. - I. It is the intent of Nassau County that mobility fee credits will be given for the re-construction of William Burgess Boulevard including the traffic circle at William Burgess Boulevard and Harts Road as well as the dedication of land for the shared parking facility, commuter rail station, traffic circle right-of-way, and any other land dedicated for mobility improvements. - II.
+Nothing herein shall prevent credits being transfered to other owners and properties within the boundary of the Nassau Crossing PUD. - I. It is the intent of Nassau County that mobility fee credits will be given for the re-construction of William Burgess Boulevard including the traffic circle at William Burgess Boulevard and Harts Road as well as the dedication of land for the shared parking facility, commuter rail station, traffic circle right-of-way, the off-site multi-use trail/sidewalk required to be constructed along Harts Road south of William Burgess Boulevard and along William Burgess Boulevard from Harts Road to the Cook Property, and any other land dedicated for mobility improvements. - II.
 Actual Mobility Fee will be calculated based on the fee amount at the time of building permit unless otherwise provided for in a separate agreement.
 The table below is an estimate.
 Fee amount is subject to change with updates to the Mobility Fee Plan. - III.
 Receipt of mobility fee credits are subject to an update of the Nassau County Mobility Plan/Schedule of Capital Improvement.